Si6gma/LaserTurret/README.md

 **Work In Progress**

-This project uses OpenCV to detect faces in a webcam feed, and two servos controlled by an Arduino to move a laser pointer to follow the detected face.
+This project uses OpenCV to detect faces in a webcam feed, and two servos(motors) controlled by an Arduino to move a laser pointer to follow the detected face.

 _Basically it points a laser into someone's eye_